dr-jts/postgis-patterns/pgp-antipattern.md

 1. TOC
 {:toc}

-## Using `ST_Intersects` with `ST_Buffer` for proximity queries
+## Using `ST_Distance` OR `ST_Intersects` with `ST_Buffer` for proximity queries

-A simplistic way to test if geometries are near to (within a distance of) a given geometry is to compute the buffer of the query geometry and then use `ST_Intersects` against the buffer geometry.
+A simple way to test if geometries are near to (within a distance of) a given geometry is to compute the buffer of the query geometry and then use `ST_Intersects` against the buffer geometry.
+However, this is somewhat inaccurate, since buffers are only approximations, and computing large buffers can be slow.

+Another way is to use `ST_Distance`.
+But this forces the full distance to be computed even though it is not needed.
+Also, this query does not take advantage of spatial indexes.

-Use `ST_DWithin` instead, since it is automatically indexed, is faster to compute, and is more accurate.
+Instead, use `ST_DWithin` instead, since it is automatically indexed, is faster to compute, and is more accurate.
 (it avoids having to compute the explicit buffer, which is only a close approximiation of the true distance).

 ## Using `ST_Contains/ST_Within` instead of `ST_Covers/ST_CoveredBy`